aws-samples/aws-samples-for-ray/ec2/README.md

 cd aws-samples-for-ray/
 ```

-Start your Ray cluster from your local laptop:
+Start your Ray cluster from your local laptop (substitute `cluster-gpu.yaml` everywhere to use GPUs):
 ```
-ray up cluster.yaml # or cluster-gpu.yaml
+ray up cluster.yaml
 ```

 ## Install JupyterLab and MLflow
 Attach to the head node of the Ray cluster
 ```
-ray attach cluster.yaml # or cluster-gpu.yaml
+ray attach cluster.yaml
 ```

 Install Jupyter Lab on the head node of the Ray cluster: